Techie5879/Hyperparameter-Optimization-CNN-Differential-Evolution/README.md

-# Hyperparameter-Optimization-CNN-Differential-Evolution
-Hyperparameter Optimization of CNN Using Differential Evolution Algorithm
+# Hyperparameter Optimization of CNN Using Differential Evolution Algorithm for Speech Command Recognition